sustainable-fsa/usdm/README.md

   ├── LICENSE                 # License for the repository (MIT) ├── README.Rmd              # Repository documentation (RMarkdown)
   ├── README.md               # Repository documentation (this file)
-  ├── README_files/           # Repository documentation support files
+  ├── example-1.png           # Example figure using the data
   ├── usdm.R                  # Code to download, process, and archive USDM data ├── usdm.Rproj              # RStudio project file
   ├── usdm.html               # An HTML directory listing of the USDM Archive